Cruz-Lopez-Carlos-Antonio/AnalyticNPKE/README.md

 and $\beta=0.007$ and $\Lambda= 0.00002 \mathrm{s}$.
 A negative reactivity given by $\rho$=0.1 dollar will be used as well as a time of $t=2$ seconds.
 >[!WARNING]
-> We concluded that an adequate time step is given by $h=0.001 \mathrm{s}$.
-Nevertheless the execution's time is acceptable, carrying out 2000 iterations in nearly 5 seconds on a 3.80 GHz Desktop Computer, under a Windows 11 operative system.
+> We concluded that an adequate time step is given by $h=0.001 \mathrm{s}$, because with this value several reference values were reproduced.
+Even more,  the execution's time is acceptable, carrying out 2000 iterations in nearly 5 seconds on a 3.80 GHz Desktop Computer, under a Windows 11 operative system.
+Greater time steps can lead to errors.

 The corresponding input and outputs are given in the following sections: